samiullahsaleem/marriage-contract/README.md

 # Marriage Contract
-### This is a simple Marriage contract which is developed using solidity programming.
+### This is a simple Marriage contract which is developed by using solidity programming.